yig/graphics101/README.md

 * All assignments will be written in C++.
 The assignments should ease you in.

-* You will need a working C++ compiler, the [CMake](https://cmake.org/) build system, and, for the first assignment only ([Airbrush](https://github.com/yig/graphics101-airbrush)), the [Qt GUI library](https://www.qt.io/download-open-source).
-Qt also has a nice integrated development environment (IDE) for C++ called Qt Creator, which is quite useful.
+* You will need a working C++ compiler and the [CMake](https://cmake.org/) build system.
 Here are my recommended installation instructions:

-    * Ubuntu Linux: `apt-get install build-essential cmake qtbase5-dev qtcreator`
+    * Ubuntu Linux: `apt-get install build-essential cmake`

     * Mac:

         1. Install the [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) compiler and IDE.
         2. Install the [Homebrew](https://brew.sh/) package manager.
-        3. On the command line, run: `brew install cmake qt` and, if you want the Qt IDE, `brew install --cask qt-creator`.
+        3. On the command line, run: `brew install cmake`.
-        * You can use the [Qt offline installers](https://www.qt.io/offline-installers) (no account needed) or the [Qt online installer](https://www.qt.io/download-open-source) instead of steps 2 and 3.
-Install only the latest version of Qt and, optionally, the Qt Creator IDE.

-    * Windows: There is a simpler way and a more complicated way:

-        * Simpler: Use [Qt's online installer](https://www.qt.io/download-open-source).
-Install the open source version of the Qt environment.
-This annoyingly requires you to create an account, but in exchange provides a single installer for Qt Creator, the Qt library, and a C++ compiler.
-The online installer, by default, includes all versions of Qt.
-This is unnecessary and takes a huge amount of space.
-Install only the most recent version (e.g. Qt 5.15), the Qt Creator IDE, and the MingW compiler.
+    * Windows: There are two ways that should work well:

-        * Less simple: Install [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-(Miniconda is faster to install.)
-Choose the 64-bit Python 3.x version.
-Launch the Anaconda shell from the Start menu and run: `conda install -c conda-forge cmake git qt cxx-compiler`.
-If you want the Qt Creator IDE, install it via the Qt Creator button on the [Qt offline installer](https://www.qt.io/offline-installers) page.
+        * [Miniconda](https://docs.conda.io/en/latest/miniconda.html): Choose the 64-bit Python 3.x version.
+Launch the Anaconda shell from the Start menu and run: `conda install -c conda-forge cmake git cxx-compiler`.

-        * More complicated:
+        * DIY:

             1. Install a compiler.
-It could be [Visual Studio](https://visualstudio.microsoft.com/) (not VSCode), which provides an entire IDE.
-It could be [MinGW](https://wiki.qt.io/MinGW).
+It could be [Visual Studio](https://visualstudio.microsoft.com/), which provides an entire IDE.
+It could be [MinGW](https://wiki.qt.io/MinGW). ([Visual Studio *Code*](https://code.visualstudio.com/) is a nice editor, but doesn't come with a compiler.)
             2. Install [CMake](https://cmake.org/).
-            3. Install the Qt GUI libraries and, optionally, the Qt Creator IDE using the [Qt offline installers](https://www.qt.io/offline-installers) (no account needed) or the [Qt online installer](https://www.qt.io/download-open-source).
-Install only the latest version of Qt and the Qt Creator IDE.

 * Download each assignment.
 Inside each folder there is a file named `CMakeLists.txt`.

-    * You can open it directly with the Qt Creator development environment (IDE) if you are using that.
+    * You can open it directly with your IDE, if your IDE supports that.
+(Examples: Visual Studio, Visual Studio Code with the [CMake Tools extension](https://devblogs.microsoft.com/cppblog/cmake-tools-extension-for-visual-studio-code/), and Qt Creator.)

+    * You can ask `cmake` to generate a build file for your IDE.
+For example:

+        * `cmake -G Xcode ..` will generate a project for the Xcode IDE on macOS.
+        * `cmake -G "Visual Studio 16 2019" ..` will generate a project for the Visual Studio 2019 IDE on Windows.

-    * If you aren't using the Qt Creator IDE, from inside each folder, run:
+    * If you aren't using an IDE, from inside each folder, run:

             mkdir build
             cd build